With the help of Werner’s subordinates and those outside of the six, the six are finally free from Scorpio’s influence. However…

 “Jericho’s vitae is crucial to Scorpio’s removal,” Francis said.
 “I would like to ask for his help or at least for his vitae, so if you’re suggesting is what I think you’re suggesting—”

 Cadence arched a brow.
-“No offense, Francis, but even with me, I think the detective would punch ya sideways.
+“No offense, Francis, but even with me there, I think the detective would punch ya sideways.
 I get you’re not that same Theta, but the detective can be hard-headed sometimes.”

 “Jericho and I had something akin to a reconciliation when I met him in Capricorn… although putting it that way is too optimistic,” Francis replied.
 “Of course, I doubt he would welcome me now since he is in the same state as you were.
 However, if you were present with me, then maybe you’ll be better able to open his channels and he’d regain his connection with you quicker.”